axa-ch/easy-config/README.md

 npm i -D stylelint-config-standard-scss@10
 ```

-You can then update your `.stylelintrc.js` file as follows
+You can then update your `stylelint.config.cjs` file as follows

 ```diff
 const { stylelint } = require('@axa-ch/easy-config');